theCoosome/FRUPAL1220/README.md

 You can find our short demo video and presentation here: https://media.pdx.edu/media/1_38tje2ip

-Our github rep is here: https://github.com/theCoosome/FRUPAL1220
+Our github repo is here: https://github.com/theCoosome/FRUPAL1220

 Our Kanban board is here: https://github.com/theCoosome/FRUPAL1220/projects